 Degrees of education

-Make it a party
+Make diversity awareness activities a party

-Back in 2011, the University of Leiden held a “Subculture Fashion Show” during the school’s diversity week.
+Back in 2011, the University of Leiden held a “Subculture Fashion Show” during the school’s cultural diversity week.
 Not only did the show provide a light-hearted avenue to learn more about the Norse culture, but it also helped to demonstrate that no culture is a monolith.
 Even a people unified by language and history can represent a rich assortment of thought and expression.

 To learn more about the role that diversity training can play in promoting cultural awareness on your campus, request a demo of our services.